What can I do to help myself when I have shoulder pain?

 If you prefer to sleep on your back, use one or two pillows under your painful arm to support it off the bed.

-It’s usually best to carry out your normal activities, but try not to overdo it.
-You need to pace yourself to start with and try to do a bit more each day.
+Generally it's best to carry out your normal activities, but don't over do it.
+Your body is designed to move but you may need to pace yourself and try to gradually do a bit more each day.

 When vacuuming, keep your upper body upright with the cleaner close to your body, and use short sweeping movements.